 Nuclear medicine technologists can earn specialty certifications that show their proficiency in specific procedures or equipment.

-Nuclear medicine technologists typically need an associate’s degree in nuclear medicine technology.
-Bachelor’s degrees are also common.
-Some technologists become qualified by completing an associate’s or a bachelor’s degree program in a related health field, such as radiologic technology or nursing, and then completing a 12-month certificate program in nuclear medicine technology.
+Nuclear medicine technologists typically need an associate’s degree in nuclear medicine technology to enter the occupation.
+Bachelor’s degrees also are common.
+Some technologists complete an associate’s or a bachelor’s degree program in a related health field, such as radiologic technology or nursing, followed by a 12-month certificate program in nuclear medicine technology.

 Nuclear medicine technology programs often include courses in human anatomy and physiology, physics, chemistry, radioactive drugs, and computer science.
 In addition, these programs include clinical experience—practice under the supervision of a certified nuclear medicine technologist and a physician or surgeon who specializes in nuclear medicine.

-The Joint Review Committee on Educational Programs in Nuclear Medicine Technology accredits nuclear medicine programs.
-Graduating from an accredited program may be required for licensure or by an employer.
+Graduating from a nuclear medicine program accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology may be required for licensure or by an employer.

 Licenses, Certifications, and Registrations